cheomanigua/webdevdocs/content/devops/gcp.md

 ## Kubernetes Engine

+In GCP, you can deploy a single container, or you can deploy a cluster.
+By default a cluster is created with three nodes, being one of the nodes the master node.

+Cluster - Node - Pod - Container

 ### Set default project and zone

 To work more confortably, we can set the default project and zone so we don't need to intruduce them every time we issue a command: